Lighting up the LHC with Dark Matter: Numerical Analysis

-In the left panel of \fig{fig:exclusion_50_500}, we show results for $(M_1 \times M_2) < 0$, while in the right panel, we show results for $(M_1 \times M_2) > 0$.
-To start, we can note that across the range of $m_\chitwo$ values shown in \fig{fig:exclusion_50_500}, $120\,{\rm GeV} \lesssim m_\chitwo \lesssim 370\,$GeV, we find that the lightest neutralino has the right relic density to account for the DM for $(\massplit) \sim 10 - 30\,$GeV.
+In the left panel of \fig{fig:exclusion_60_600}, we show results for $(M_1 \times M_2) > 0$, while in the right panel, we show results for $(M_1 \times M_2) < 0$.
+To start, we can note that across the range of $m_\chitwo$ values shown in \fig{fig:exclusion_60_600}, $120\,{\rm GeV} \lesssim m_\chitwo \lesssim 350\,$GeV, we find that the lightest neutralino has the right relic density to account for the DM for $(\massplit) \sim 10 - 30\,$GeV.
 For smaller $(\massplit)$, Bino-Wino co-annihilation becomes so efficient that the $\chione$'s would only comprise a subcomponent of DM, while for larger $(\massplit)$, co-annihilation is no longer sufficiently efficient to avoid the $\chione$'s overclosing the universe.
-Next, let us discuss the behavior of the constraints from direct detection experiments shown by the gray-shaded region in \fig{fig:exclusion_50_500}.
+Next, let us discuss the behavior of the constraints from direct detection experiments shown by the gray-shaded region in \fig{fig:exclusion_60_600}.
 Focusing on the green band where neutralinos make up all of the DM, we can see that for both signs of $(M_1 \times M_2)$, the null results from direct detection experiments rule out the region of parameter space where $m_\chitwo \gtrsim 300\,$GeV.
 However, we can also note that the values of $\mu$ required for $a_\mu^{\rm MSSM} = \Delta a_\mu$ are roughly 200\,GeV {\it smaller} for $(M_1 \times M_2) < 0$ than those for $(M_1 \times M_2) > 0$.\footnote{For $(M_1\times M_2) > 0$, there is another branch with yet larger $\mu$-values satisfying $\Delta a_\mu$ and direct detection bounds, which we do not consider in this analysis.
-See, for example, Refs.~\cite{Chakraborti:2020vjp,Chakraborti:2021kkr,Chakraborti:2021dli,Chakraborti:2021mbr} for studies of this ``large-$|\mu|$'' region of parameter space.} Thus, the fact that the regions ruled out by direct detection constraints visually appear similar for both signs in the projection of \fig{fig:exclusion_50_500} reflects the effectiveness of the suppression of the direct detection cross section for $(M_1 \times \mu) < 0$ discussed in \sect{sec:relicDensity}.
+See, for example, Refs.~\cite{Abdughani:2019wai,Chakraborti:2020vjp,Chakraborti:2021kkr,Chakraborti:2021dli,Chakraborti:2021mbr} for studies of this ``large-$|\mu|$'' region of parameter space.} Thus, the fact that the regions ruled out by direct detection constraints visually appear similar for both signs in the projection of \fig{fig:exclusion_60_600} reflects the effectiveness of the suppression of the direct detection cross section for $(M_1 \times \mu) < 0$ discussed in \sect{sec:relicDensity}.
+Recall that we choose $M_A=2.5$\,TeV for all numerical results in this work, and choose $\tan\beta=60$ for \fig{fig:exclusion_60_600}.
+Note that the current LHC bounds rule out $M_A\lesssim 2$\,TeV for $\tan\beta=60$ \cite{ATLAS:2020zms,CMS:2022goy}.
+For $(M_1\times M_2)>0$, smaller $M_A$ leads to larger spin-independent direct detection cross section; while for $(M_1\times M_2)<0$, smaller $M_A$ leads to smaller direct detection cross sections.
+Hence for $M_A=2$\,TeV, the difference between the regions of parameter space disfavored by direct detection bounds would be more pronounced between the different signs of $(M_1\times M_2)$ than for $M_A=2.5$\,TeV as shown in \fig{fig:exclusion_60_600}.